VoloBro/newman-reporter-testrail/README.md

 Type of test cases to add to the test run.
 * TESTRAIL_CLOSE_RUN (optional)
 Close run if all tests are passed
+* TESTRAIL_RUNID (optional)
+Update specific run with automated test results.
+Can be used in case test run contains manual and automated tests.

 You can use [direnv](https://github.com/direnv/direnv) to easily maintain directory-specific options.